 (Caicoli, Dili August, 2014)

-At the perception survey training, staff were also trained to use the new Samsung Galaxy 3 tablets for field monitoring data collection (including the perception survey) during this training.
-One advantage of electronic data collection over paper based methods is the ability to monitor the data collection in real-time online through GPS and to verify data.
-This will contribute to data integrity, increase the credibility of PDHJ monitoring reports (and perception survey).
+At the perception survey training, staff were also trained to use the new Samsung Galaxy 3 tablets for field monitoring data collection (including the perception survey).
+One advantage of electronic data collection over paper-based methods is the ability to monitor the data collection in real-time online through GPS and to verify data.
+This will contribute to data integrity, increase the credibility of PDHJ monitoring reports (and the perception survey).
 One limitation PDHJ experienced with using electronic tablets is that programme downloads were seriously affected by power outages at PDHJ which cut access to the internet and the slow internet speed.
 Access to reliable power supply and high speed internet are issues the Project has flagged should be addressed by PDHJ as soon as funding permits.

 After the training, the Human Rights Directorate staff used their tablets for data collection during field monitoring exercise in Oe-cusse.
 The staff programmed the tablets themselves with the relevant questionnaire, based on the knowledge they gained during the perception survey training, with only minor support from the mentor.